Raleigh Computer Crime Defense Attorney

 Raleigh, North Carolina, Internet Crime Defense Lawyer

-Roberts Law Group has a successful record of helping people achieve the best possible outcome.
-When experience counts, don't take chances.
-Contact attorney Patrick Roberts to schedule a consultation.
+Marcilliat & Mills PLLC has a successful record of helping people achieve the best possible outcome in the North Carolina criminal justice system and the federal system.
+When experience counts, don’t take chances.
 Whether you have already been charged with a computer crime or think you are under investigation, it is important to have an experienced lawyer on your side as soon as possible.

 We represent clients charged with computer and Internet crimes such as: